Operation Paramount

 Where is Operation Paramount being delivered?

 Operation Paramount first piloted in 2021 with a focus on Oxford city before rolling out across all of Oxfordshire by summer 2022.
 In December 2022 Paramount commenced in Milton Keynes and it went live across Buckinghamshire and West Berkshire in July 2023.
-Bracknell Forest and Reading went live in July 2024 and we hope to be Thames Valley-wide by the end of the financial year 2024/25.
+Bracknell Forest and Reading went live in July 2024 and we hope to be Thames Valley-wide by the summer of 2025.

 Elsewhere, other police forces and Violence Reduction Units have sought to implement the initiative, adopting the Thames Valley approach.
-West Midlands Violence Reduction Partnership are also commissioning Children Heard and Seen with activity underway in north Birmingham.
-Colleagues in the Wales Violence Prevention Unit are also trialling and we continue to liaise with other force areas and partners, sharing experience and promoting the initiative.
+West Midlands Violence Reduction Partnership are also commissioning Children Heard and Seen with activity underway in north Birmingham and we continue to liaise with other force areas and partners, sharing experience and promoting the initiative.

 What are the success measures to Operation Paramount?